abhishekarya1/myblog/content/post/2018-08-07-see-the-complete-compilation-process.md

 To download the object file, **div.o** - [click here](/res/div.o).

+## Linking
+In this stage, all the linking of function calls with their definitions are done.
+Linker identifies where all these functions are implemented with the help of the assembly code.
+Linker fills in the addresses with the actual definitions.
+The linker also does a few additional tasks such as combining our program with some standard routines that are needed to make our program executable.

+It generates an executable file with a **.exe** extension.

+The final executable size is way more than the input file.

 ## References
  - Using the GNU Compiler Collection (GCC) - [gcc.gnu.org](https://gcc.gnu.org/onlinedocs/gcc/Overall-Options.html)